 A charity cannot support terrorism either directly or indirectly.
-For more information, see my article "[Canadian charities and Terrorism - Preventing Abuse of your favourite charity](#)" as well as the CRA's recent "[Checklist for Charities on Avoiding Terrorist Abuse](#)".
+For more information, see my article [Canadian Charities and Terrorism: Protecting the Resources of Your Favourite Charity](#) as well as the CRA's [Checklist for Charities on Avoiding Terrorist Abuse](#).

 Canadian charity law encompasses far more than the ten points discussed above.
 But there is little sense in focusing on obscure provincial statutes or interesting court cases at the expense of missing some of these important compliance issues.